amnonkhen/google-patents-scraper/README.md

 # google-patents-scraper
 A simple scraper for the Google patents website I wrote as a freelance project.
+Saves each patent's HTML, images and PDF in a directory.

 1. Requirements
   * Python 2.7 - https://www.python.org/download/releases/2.7/